BarisAlbayrakIEEE/StructuralAnalysis/README.md

 For the 3rd one, there exist other solutions (e.g. pybind11).
 **I would prefer pybind11 as it is very elegant in sharing C++ objects considering the reference counting.**
 This approach requires an additional wrapper class definition for each new type.
-The interface between the CS in C++ and the SP in python (i.e. cython or pybind11) is an issue to be soved and some part of this interface would have to be managed by the client.
+The interface between the CS in C++ and the SP in python (i.e. cython or pybind11) is an issue to be solved and some part of this interface would have to be managed by the client.